jarretmorton/LLM-Accuracy-Eval/README.md

 LLM Accuracy Eval is the runnable companion to the LessWrong post [*A Black-Box Procedure for LLM Confidence in Critical Applications*](https://www.lesswrong.com/posts/unaLT4A6hSTCLNGod/a-black-box-procedure-for-llm-confidence-in-critical#comments).
 The post argued that for critical-application use of LLMs, two black-box signals are tractable and useful: (1) **training coverage**, estimated by asking secondary questions with web search disabled and observing whether the model refuses; and (2) **answer stability**, measured by running the same query repeatedly and comparing responses.

-This repo will turn that procedure into a CLI and a YAML-spec-driven eval format that can be pointed at any chat-completion API. v0.1 is a scripted prototype that demonstrates the methodology end-to-end on a sports-league dataset.
+This repo will turn that procedure into a CLI and a YAML-spec-driven eval format that can be pointed at any chat-completion API. v0.2 is a functioning system allowing multiple runs and multiple models to be used over several topics.
+Includes functionality for identifying truncated replies, flagging refusals, plots main outputs evaluated in the post above (confidecne vs accuracy, stability vs accuracy and filtered stability vs accuracy).

 ## Thesis